RESEARCH METHODOLOGY FOR MPHIL AND PHD (UEMP 6013)

 Open or Close

-• Based on the number of papers you used in your literature review and the mind map you created.
+• Based on the number of papers you used in your literature review and the Excel map you created.

 • Submit in MS Excel table.